Skip to Content

 In a remote corner of the northern Peruvian Andes lies Chachapoyas, a region steeped in an ancient culture unlike any other you’ll find in the country.

-Whether you want to explore unusual and pristine ruins, hike through lush forest to one of the highest waterfalls in the world or climb along cliffs to witness ancient tombs clinging to the rocks, Chachapoyas, a town well off the beaten track, is possibly the most adventurous place you’ll visit in Peru.
+Whether you want to explore unusual and pristine ruins, hike through lush forest to one of the highest waterfalls in the world, or climb along cliffs to witness ancient tombs clinging to the rocks, Chachapoyas, a town well off the beaten track, is possibly the most adventurous place you’ll visit in Peru.

 Where is Chachapoyas?

-The region is named for the Chachapoya civilization, a people known as the Cloud Warriors or Cloud People of Peru, because they lived in the cloud forest of the northern Peruvian Andes.
+The region is named for the Chachapoya civilization, a people known as the Cloud Warriors or Cloud People of Peru because they lived in the cloud forest of the northern Peruvian Andes.

 Chachapoyas is a place of adventure, where there is still a lot to discover in the thick forests of the area.
-The town itself is quiet and inviting, with lots of restaurants, a big market, sidewalks paved with fossils and squares thronging with life.
+The town itself is quiet and inviting, with lots of restaurants, a big market, sidewalks paved with fossils, and squares thronging with life.

 However, visiting the attractions beyond the town and into the surrounding valleys requires a number of day trips, so it’s definitely worth adding a good few days in Chachapoyas to your Peru travel itinerary in order to fully experience the region.

-What to do in and around Chachapoyas
+What to do and see in and around Chachapoyas

 Part fortress, part city, Kuelap was the Chachapoya’s stronghold in the mountains.